Are solar panels toxic?

 Thin-film solar panels and toxicity

-Even though the common type of solar panel is non-toxic, there is a type of solar cell that can contain toxic materials: thin-film solar cells.
+Even though the most common type of solar panel should be considered safe, there is a type of solar cell that can contain higher amounts of toxic materials: thin-film solar cells.

 Conventional solar cells are made by cutting wafers from a block of silicon.
-Thin-film cells, in contrast, are made by depositing chemical layers on a substrate such as glass or plastic.
-Often the substrate is flexible, which is why these cells are called thin-film.
+Thin-film cells, in contrast, may be made from a variety of other elements, including cadmium and selenium.

 Cadmium telluride (CdTe) is the most common type of thin-film solar cell in production.

 First Solar, a US-based manufacturer, makes attractive PV modules that can be used in home applications.
-Normally, thin-film cells have quite a bit lower efficiency than c-Si cells, but the latest products from First Solar have a 14% efficiency, which is pretty close to polycrystalline cells.
+Normally, thin-film cells have quite a bit lower efficiency than c-Si cells, but the latest products from First Solar have up to 18% efficiency, which rivals monocrystalline silicon cells.

 First Solar also claims that their product is more environmentally friendly than c-Si cells because of the lower energy inputs required in manufacturing.